-Only fragments of the most solidly built objects remained from the castle.
-In the best condition is a half-open, pentagonal tower in the southern part of the ruins.
-Its walls have survived to a height of 5-7 meters, with arrowslits placed on three levels, perfectly visible from the outside.
-The second, clearly smaller tower was located in the northern part of the castle, its fragments being the second largest element of ruins.
-In addition, small parts of the peripheral defensive walls and a square keep are visible next to the larger tower.
+Only fragments of the most solidly built objects have remained from the castle.
+In the best condition is a half-open, pentagonal cannon tower in the southern part of the ruins.
+Its walls have survived to a height of 5-7 meters, with embrasures placed on three levels, perfectly visible from the outside.
+The second, clearly smaller tower was located in the northern part of the castle, its fragments are the second largest element of ruins.
+In addition, small parts of the peripheral defensive walls and a square, the oldest main tower are visible next to the larger cannon tower.
 Entrance to the ruin is free.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.